 Patient contact begins during the first semester.
-3,000 patient beds are available for teaching through affiliated hospitals.
+There are 3,000 patient beds available for teaching through affiliated hospitals.

 What are the oldest MCAT scores you will accept?

 Acceptable scores may not be more than two years old.
-To meet this requirement, applicants to the 2018 entering class may submit competitive scores from any administration of the new MCAT taken from January 2015 through September 2017.
-(We will no longer accept scores from the old MCAT exam, including the one administered in January 2015.)|
+To meet this requirement, applicants to the 2023 entering class may submit competitive scores from any administration of the MCAT taken from January 2020 through September 2022.

 When should I apply?

 Applications are received June 1 - November 15 of the year prior to admission.
 The application and all related material must be received by AMCAS by November 15.

 What is the Early Decision Program?

 The Early Decision Program allows applicants to secure an acceptance from one medical school by October 1.
-Applicants choosing this program agree to apply to no other medical school prior to the medical college's October 1 decision.
+Applicants choosing this program agree to apply to no other medical school prior to the medical college's October 1, decision.
 Applicants not accepted during the early decision process may be deferred for consideration with regular candidates, or consideration could terminated.
 Please note that both early decision and regular decision applicants are held to the same high standards of admission; early decision applicants are not given preference over regular decision applicants by the Admissions Committee.

 Does Quillen give preference to in-state applicants?

 Quillen College of Medicine is a state-supported institution.
 Preference for admission is given to U.S. citizens or those who possess a U.S. Permanent Resident Visa and permanently reside in Tennessee.
 Applications from residents of Tennessee, TBR defined border counties and applicants from our contiguous Appalachian area are welcomed.
 Additionally, the college gives preference to active duty military personnel and honorably discharged veterans of U.S. military service.

-Under ETSU's Border County Policy, out-of-state students from the following counties, who meet the in-state tuition fee waiver requirement as undergraduate or graduate students at ETSU, shall be considered as Tennesseans for admissions and tuition fee payment purposes at the Quillen College of Medicine.
+Boarder county students from the following counties, who meet the in-state tuition fee waiver requirement as undergraduate or graduate students at ETSU, shall be considered as Tennesseans for admissions and tuition fee payment purposes at the Quillen College of Medicine.

 Virginia: Lee, Scott, Washington, Grayson